Clinical Research Innovation

 • Thomas J. George, Jr., MD, FACP, University of Florida Health Cancer Center

-• Stefan C. Grant, MD, JD, MBA, Wake Forest Baptist Comprehensive Cancer Center
+• Stefan C. Grant, MD, JD, MBA, Louisiana Cancer Research Center

 Past virtual roundtable topics have included the role of the CTO medical director; trial activation, budget, and contract negotiations; managing confidentiality disclosure agreements; site selction and expectations; minority accrual and new Cancer Center Support Grant Community Outreach and Engagement guidelines; and more.